Hello, hi. Welcome back guys.

 Once that was over, we could start the whole dressing up for our dinner reservation.
 We ended up at the Brassiere Restaurant but let’s skip over that part because the food wasn’t that great.
 We still move tho.

 Day 2: Disneyland Paris

 The day of the inner child.
 Disneyland is always a must when I travel to a city with the famous theme park and for some reason, I’m never disappointed.
 Don’t get me wrong, I’m so tired of spending the coint on that entry (€54 for those who were wondering) , and the long queues for rides but it’s still always a vibe.
 Especially with the right people.

 Guys, airbnb was such a great move for this trip.
-Although far from central Paris (about 1 hour and 30 minutes), it was really close to the necessities e.g a big shopping mall, travel links etc. I also loved how cute and modern it was – I shall link the one we used below.
+Although far from central Paris (about 1 hour and 30 minutes), it was really close to the necessities e.g a big shopping mall, travel links etc. I also loved how cute and modern it was – so yeah, don’t limit yourself to hotels.